fossasia/knitweb/README.md

 Knitweb is an app frontend and backend that works together with Knitlib server and uses the Knitpat format.

 ## 2. How to install Knitapps

 ### 2.1.
 How to install the Knitlib server and Knitlib
-(Requirements, Step by Step Installation on Linux, How to use the API, Sample Api Calls and Messages)
+To install the Knitlib server please follow the instructions here: https://github.com/fashiontec/knitlib-webserver

 ### 2.2.
 How to install the webapp
+(Requirements, Step by Step Installation on Linux, How to use the API, Sample Api Calls and Messages)

 ## 3 Knitapps Online/Offline

+### 3.1 How to use the Knit web app - Offline Pattern Generation (when it is not connected to the server/machine)

-### 3.1 How to use the Knit web app - Online (when it is connected to the knitting server/machine)
+### 3.2 How to use the Knit web app - Online (when it is connected to the knitting server/machine)
 (how to start it, how to knit, how to use the knitpat format, how to save and load files)
-### 3.2 How to use the Knit web app - Offline Pattern Generation (when it is not connected to the server/machine)

 **On Linux**

 1. Go to /knitweb/offline_app directory.